 Andy Elliott has been an on-call firefighter for 38 years, specialising in wildfires since 1998.
 In 2018 he set up Wildfire Training and Consultancy and is currently a Senior Research Fellow in Wildfire at the University of Exeter.
-He recently spoke with Hainsworth Technology to express his personal thoughts about the state of wildland firefighting in the UK, and the need for better investment into PPE for wildland use:
+He recently spoke with Hainsworth Protective Fabrics to express his personal thoughts about the state of wildland firefighting in the UK, and the need for better investment into PPE for wildland use:

 “We’ve always had wildfires in the UK, but now they’re growing year-on-year.
 There were 79 large (over 25 hectares) fires in the 2018, rising to 137 fires in 2019.
 And the warm weather in the first half of 2020 means that we’ve recently seen major fires at Wareham Forest in Dorset and Chobham Common in Surrey.
 It’s a global problem that is sadly only getting worse due to climate change – the Arctic Circle is currently seeing the worst wildfires in history.
 As this problem isn’t going to go away, the UK needs to invest significant knowledge and research into wildland firefighting.

 “Unfortunately, in this country there’s still a lack of awareness about wildfires from many fire services, the government and the wider public.
 Our fire services tend to focus their activity on areas such as domestic fires, vehicle incidents and flooding, but there isn’t much investment put into understanding how wildfires work in the UK – how our fuel burns, how it spreads through our environment and so on.